Denton ISD names four new elementary school principals

 The decision was made official following a vote by the district’s school board at its most recent regular meeting on April 27.

-Claire Springer will be the first head of Sandbrock Ranch Elementary when it opens for the 2022-23 school year at a new housing development east of Krugerville.
+Claire Springer will be the first head of Sandbrock Ranch Elementary School when it opens for the 2022-23 school year in a new housing development east of Krugerville.

-Shelley Maxwell will take over Cross Oaks Elementary from Matt Preston, who was named the principal of the newly renamed Shultz Elementary.
+Shelley Maxwell will take over Cross Oaks Elementary School from Matt Preston, who was named the principal of the newly renamed Shultz Elementary School.

-Shelly Panter was raised from interim principal to head principal at Newton Rayzor Elementary.
-The post was vacated when former principal Cecilia Holt moved into her role as childhood education coordinator.
+Shelly Panter was raised from interim principal to head principal at Newton Rayzor Elementary School.
+The post was vacated when former Principal Cecilia Holt moved into her role as childhood education coordinator.

-Tiffany Gonzalez, current assistant principal of Alexander Elementary, was named as the new principal at Houston Elementary.
+Tiffany Gonzalez, current assistant principal of Alexander Elementary School, was named as the new principal at Houston Elementary School.
 She will replace retiring principal Teresa Andress.

 Claire Springer

-Springer is the current assistant principal of Savannah Elementary.
+Springer is the current assistant principal of Savannah Elementary School.
 Her new post at Sandbrock Ranch Elementary will begin on Jan.
 1, 2022.

-She began teaching in Frisco ISD in 2011 and joined DISD in her current role four years later.
+She began teaching in Frisco ISD in 2011 and joined Denton ISD in her current role four years later.

 Shelley Maxwell

-Maxwell is currently the principal of Pauba Valley Elementary in Temecula Valley, California.
+Maxwell is currently the principal of Pauba Valley Elementary School in Temecula Valley, California.

-Her post in the Braswell High attendance zone will put her closer to family already living in the area, and her daughter will attend college in Texas this fall, according to a DISD press release.
+Her post in the Braswell High School attendance zone will put her closer to family already living in the area, and her daughter will attend college in Texas this fall, according to a Denton ISD news release.

 Shelly Panter